 Type Conditions

-The includes interfaces and unions as abstract types that can conform to.
-A in a with an abstract return type may return any concrete type that can be converted to the abstract type.
+The GraphQL type system includes interfaces and unions as abstract types that object types can conform to.
+A field in a GraphQL schema with an abstract return type may return any concrete type that can be converted to the abstract type.

 Consider the following schema: